Plants for you

 Want to know a bit more about the wildflowers you can encourage in your own garden?
 Check here throughout the year to learn about the plants in Broad Meadow and the positive impact they can have on us and other wildlife.

-Common (Lotus corniculatus) and Greater (Lotus pedunculatus) Bird's Foot Trefoils are known for there small pea like yellow flowers that arrive in early summer.
+Common (Lotus corniculatus) and Greater (Lotus pedunculatus) Bird's Foot Trefoils are known for their small pea like yellow flowers that arrive in early summer.

 Not only are their flowers an important source of nectar for bees and other pollinators, but the leaves are one of the main food sources for the common blue, silver-studded blue and wood white butterflies.